zama-ai/concrete-ml/docs/deep-learning/lora_training.md

 ### Inference

-Once fine-tuned, the LORA hybrid FHE model can perform inference only, through the `peft_model` attribute of the hybrid FHE model.
+Once fine-tuned, the LoRA hybrid FHE model can perform inference only, through the `peft_model` attribute of the hybrid FHE model.

 <!--pytest-codeblocks:skip-->